-In order to ensure that the Board continues to discharge its responsibilities in an appropriate manner, the Board reviews its performance and the Chairman reviews the performance of individual Directors annually.
+The Board reviews its performance and the Chairman reviews the performance of individual Directors annually.
 These performance reviews are generally conducted internally and the Board will seek an externally-facilitated performance review if it considers it appropriate to do so.